User Guide

 These direct

 HTTP examples are development/operator paths.
-In production, the same payloads should be submitted on-chain through with:Resolve the public DID document
+In production, the same payloads should be be submitted on-chain through the shared kernel request path.
+The legacy-compatible flow remains available with:Resolve the public DID document

 Resolve the service DID: